Strong coupling between a microwave photon and a singlet-triplet qubit: Device characterization

-In Fig.~\ref{fig:Fig2}(c) we show the resonator response while varying the probe frequency $\omega_p$ and changing the detuning $\epsilon$ along the white line in Fig.~\ref{fig:Fig2}(b).
-An electron can now reside on either of the two tunnel-coupled dots thus forming a charge qubit.
-At the inter-dot transition (IDT), close to charge degeneracy, the electrical dipole moment of the charge qubit interacts with the resonator, resulting in a dispersive shift of the latter's resonance frequency.
-By fitting the parameters of a Jaynes-Cummings Hamiltonian (see methods section~\ref{app:JC}) to this particular IDT, we extract the dispersive shift $\chi_0 = 4.6$ MHz, an inter-dot tunnel coupling $t_c = 6.9\pm0.1$ GHz, charge-photon coupling $g_c = 235\pm3$ MHz, and charge qubit linewidth $\gamma = 7.9\pm0.6$~GHz.
+\corr{We now focus on one particular inter-dot transition (IDT) marked by a green rectangle in Fig.~\ref{fig:Fig2}(a).
+The same IDT is shown in Fig.~\ref{fig:Fig2}(b) and (c) at $B=0$~T and $B= 300$~mT respectively, with $\alpha = 57$°.
+In Fig.~\ref{fig:Fig2}\corr{(d)} we show the normalized transmission $(A/A_0)^2$ at $B=0$~T,} while varying the probe frequency $\omega_p$ and relative detuning $\varepsilon_\mathrm{rel}$, \corr{illustrated by the} white line in Fig.~\ref{fig:Fig2}(b).
+An electron can now reside on either of the two tunnel-coupled dots, constituting a charge qubit.
+At the IDT, close to charge degeneracy, the electrical dipole moment of the charge qubit interacts with the resonator, resulting in a dispersive shift of the resonance frequency.
+By fitting \corr{input-output theory (see methods section~\ref{app:IO}) to this particular IDT, we extract the inter-dot tunnel coupling $t|_{B=0}/2\pi = 5.1\pm1.0$ GHz, the charge-photon coupling $g_0|_{B=0}/2\pi = 353\pm72$ MHz, and the charge qubit linewidth $\gamma|_{B=0}/2\pi = 1.7\pm0.7$~GHz.}